 Students in grades K-5 receive instruction in the areas of Language Arts, Mathematics, Science, Social Studies, and Physical Education.
-In addition, students will have special instruction in Foreign Language, Music, Science Lab and Media on a weekly basis.
+In addition, students will have coursework in Foreign Language, Art, and Music, on a weekly basis.

 Daily Schedule:

 The instructional day at the School is expected to commence at 8:30 am and end at 3:00 pm each day.
 The instructional day at the school for Kindergarten through Fifth Grade will begin at 8:30 am (time) each day.